Last updated 29/5/2020

 - enrolment priorities.

 ECA is aware that 50 per cent of regular fees will not be enough for services to maintain their usual operations, including staffing levels.
-ECA encourages services that have not experienced a significant fall in enrolments since March to apply to the Department of Education, Skills and Employment for a higher rate of Relief Package payments, as soon as the application process is up and running.
+ECA encourages services that have not experienced a significant fall in enrolments and attendance since March to contact the Department of Education, Skills and Employment regarding the Exceptional Circumstance Supplementary Payment.

-Payments under the scheme should begin in early May, and will be made monthly in arrears.
+Payments under the JobKeeper scheme began in the first week in May, and are made monthly in arrears.

 Small business and NFP grants